ch-apptitude/exoscale-symfony2/README.md

-exoscale-wordpress
+exoscale-symfony2
 ==================

-A wordpress environment to deploy on [exoscale](http://www.exoscale.ch/open-cloud/compute/) or any cloud-init compatible cloud with plain vanilla Ubuntu instances.
+A PHP environment to deploy on [exoscale](http://www.exoscale.ch/open-cloud/compute/) or any cloud-init compatible cloud with plain vanilla Ubuntu instances.

 ## Principles:

-This cookbook will leverage userdata extensibility of CloudStack and the features of cloud-init to bootstrap a fully fonctionnal Wordpress install which IS NOT a clone.
+This cookbook will leverage userdata extensibility of CloudStack and the features of cloud-init to bootstrap a Symfony2 structure.

 * Userdata will be filled with a script
 * Script will be called on first boot by cloud-init
 * A puppet repository will be pulled on the instance
-* The script will launch Puppet and apply the manifest and eventually after PHP, NGINX and MYSQL installation pull a fresh copy of Wordpress and install it.
+* The script will launch Puppet and apply the manifest and eventually after PHP, NGINX and MYSQL installation

 Keep it mind that it is possible to go much further in automation deployment.